 Current controlled documents that have been revised (different selection from b. and c. above) – a representative sample of no more than five documents.

-Current controlled documents under paper copy control at work location (different selection from b., c. and d. above) – a representative sample would include a total of six documents to verify: 1) access to documents and 2) indication as controlled document.
+Current controlled documents under paper copy control at work location (different selection from b., c., and d. above) – a representative sample would include a total of six documents to verify: 1) access to documents and 2) indication as controlled document.

 Current temporary controlled documents – a representative sample of no more than three documents.